 I think the world of the FBI.

-Well, maybe you shouldn't have written the exoneration before the investigation.
+Well, maybe he shouldn't have written the exoneration before the investigation.

-Maybe, you know, if he understood what the espionage act said, maybe if he if he understood what obstruction of justice was, he wouldn't have taken lightly 33,000 deleted emails and bleach bit and breaking up devices with hammers and so on and so forth.
+Maybe, you know, if he understood what the Espionage Act said, maybe if he understood what obstruction of justice was, he wouldn't have taken lightly 33,000 deleted emails and bleach bid and breaking up devices with hammers and so on and so forth.

-Then he goes on to trash the president on every front, believing every left-wing narrative about what the what about what is said about Trump.
+Then he goes on to trash the president on every front, believing every left-wing narrative about what is said about Trump.

 Well, it was the Democrats that said they wanted limited scope.